jlparkI/AntPack/docs/vj_gene_tutorial.rst

 (or essentially equivalent) score, delimited or separated by the character "_".

-In some versions of AntPack, there was a supported option to use the OGRDB database in place of IMGT.
-This option is deprecated as of v0.3.8.
 Note that some sequences found in IMGT VQuest are excluded (pseudogenes, partial sequences, sequences that do not have 'F' in the functionality section etc.), so not all V and J genes in the IMGT db are in AntPack.
 You can find out when AntPack's db was last updated